 Abstract

-This article discusses the ethical issues confronted by a physician while encountering an adult civilian hunger striker and offers some normative indications.
-The ethical issues are identified and addressed with reference to the UNESCO Universal Declaration on Bioethics and Human Rights
+This article discusses the ethical issues confronted by a physician while encountering an adult civilian (what is meant by “civilian”?, this is not clear, and in the context I think author means non-prisoner, but this is not clear) hunger striker and offers some normative indications.
+The ethical issues are identified and addressed with reference to the UNESCO Universal Declaration on Bioethics and Human Rights ( the author doesn’t explain here or later why this UNESCO declaration was chosen as reference, in stead of f.i. the ICCPR and ICESCR which are also legally binding for contracting parties)

 Keyword: ‘Hunger strike’, ‘voluntary refusal of food’, ‘ethical dilemma’, ‘medical ethics’.